d3b4g/leonids/_posts/chainsaw.md

 Enter passphrase for key 'bobby.key.enc.b64': bobby@chainsaw:~$
 ```
+#### Exploitation

 To make our exploit work we need to meet certain conditions:

 + Set a new username and password.
 + Match the credentials from the smart contract
 + Approve our user
 + Transfer enough  funds to join  the club